Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 - Many more.....

 **Flow Messages**

 The node outputs a payload on **PIN 1** (***TRUE*** on alarm start, ***FALSE*** on alarm end).
 Some alarm types only support the alarm start event.</br>
 The node outputs a payload on **PIN 2**, representing a connection error. ***TRUE*** if error, otherwise ***FALSE***</br>
+The node outputs a payload on **PIN 3**, with the captured image (as byte array), that you can directly save to disk or attach on an email or so.
+This pin emits a message only if the camera sends the captured image.
+This usually happens with "smart" events (but many firmwares out there, allow you to do it even with the basic events).
+You can check that by attaching a debug node on the third pin, then set a rule in the smart event and set the camera to send pictures in case of events (usually, you'll find this option in the "Archive management" menu of your camera).</br>

 This below is an example of msg output:</br>